 - Issue a direction to a provider if, after investigating a complaint, the Senior Practitioner is satisfied on reasonable grounds that action needs to be taken in relation to a positive behaviour support plan and/or use of a restrictive practice.

-Under the Act, all uses of a restrictive practice must be reported to the Senior Practitioner.
+To report all uses of a restrictive practice to the Senior Practitioner

-Who will the Senior Practitioner Act 2018 apply to?
+Who does the Senior Practitioner Act 2018 apply to?

 The Act is specifically aimed at regulating the use of restrictive practices by service providers.

 ‘Providers’ are defined under the Act as persons or other entities who provide any of the following services to another person:

 - education (including education and care);

 The legislation protects the rights of all individuals in the above settings, not just those with a disability.

 The influence and leadership of the Senior Practitioner will also drive cultural change across all sectors where restrictive practices may be an issue.

 Who is not impacted by the Senior Practitioner legislation?

 It is important to note that the Act regulates the use of restrictive practices by service providers.
 It does not apply to close family members or informal carers for the person, or an exempt entity.